Skip to main content

 solc -o path/to/Caller --bin --abi path/to/Caller.sol --overwrite

-nil wallet deploy path/to/Caller.bin --shard-id 2 --salt SALT
+nil smart-account deploy path/to/Caller.bin --shard-id 2 --salt SALT

 Expected output: